luciasalar/Leetcode/README.md

 # Leetcode

-coding interview
-This is my solution for the coding interview questions on Leetcode
+This are my solutions for the coding interview questions on Leetcode